-AFMC's managers say that a key argument for investing in both frontier and emerging markets is that, in addition to offering returns that are less correlated with global markets (see Figure 3), investors are able to gain exposure to the structural growth offered by these countries as they develop and their economies grow.
+A key argument for investing in both frontier and emerging markets is that, in addition to offering returns that are less correlated with global markets (see Figure 3), investors are able to gain exposure to the structural growth offered by these countries as they develop and their economies grow.
 Figure 4 illustrates the GDP per capita of some of the key markets that AFMC has holdings in.
 These are, on average, significantly below those of the more developed markets, which gives significant potential for catch up.
+At Marten & Co, we believe there is very strong growth potential for frontier markets.
+We believe they will benefit from increasing globalisation and by adopting modern technology and leapfrogging outdated technology systems that in some instances are holding back more developed markets.
 The IMF's World Economic Outlook for October 2016 forecasts average annual growth for emerging markets for the period 2017-2021 of 4.9%.
 This is markedly above that for advanced economies, of 1.8%.

-Figure 3: Correlation matrix of key AFMC frontier markets and indices\
+Figure 3: Correlation matrix of key AFMC frontier markets and indices